bees-hive/elegant-git/docs/commands.md

 If you provide a custom name of the remote branch, it will be used as a remote branch.

-If there are uncommitted changes, they will be stashed prior to the command execution and un-stashed after its successful completion.
-This is useful if you need to deliver only sub-set of the changes.
+The command uses stash pipe to preserve the current Git state prior to execution and restore after.

 If the push output contains an URL (like a link to create a pull request), it will be open (in case if `open` command is available) in a default browser.